 Learning the ropes of Banner reporting can be a challenging process.
 There is so much data to work with, so many metrics to track, and so many purposes to be served.
-But even if mastering such a powerful tool can feel impossible at times, I’m here to assure you, it’s not.
-This article is the second in our Getting your Banner Black Belt series, and today we’re going to talk about one simple step that will make your reporting life a thousand times easier: using good requirements documents.
+But even if mastering such a powerful tool can feel impossible at times, I can assure you it’s not.
+This article is the second in our Getting Your Banner Black Belt series.
+(Read part 1 here.)
+We’re going to talk about one simple step that will make your reporting life a thousand times easier: using good requirements documents.

 Sometimes called a report request sheet, a requirements document is simply a form used by report designers to collect information about each report request that comes in.
 It may seem obvious, but the difference between using good requirements documents and using bad requirements documents (or worse, none at all) can be substantial.

 To ensure that your report will meet the requirements of the requester, you need to be able to answer the following three questions: